ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 Cell three requires input from you.
 This information will be used to get the raw detections CSV and to be able to create a new raw table in the database.

 1. `table_suffix`: e.g. `2024_03` - should be the same as in the `movers - 1 - Load Mission Metadata` notebook.
 	* Within the quotes, please add your custom table suffix.
 We recommend using `year_month` or similar.

 1. `schema`:  'collectioncode'
     * Please edit to include the relevant project code, in lowercase, between the quotes.

 1. `years`:  e.g. `[2022, 2023]`
 	* Enter the affected years from `movers - 3 - Load Detections`

 ![image](https://github.com/ocean-tracking-network/node-manager-training/assets/68606079/ca5360c7-b9fd-44a9-9c4f-84d5f194f63f)

-1. Run the `create_moving_platforms_full_telemetry` cell to load to formatted telemetry table.
+1. Run the `create_moving_platforms_full_telemetry` cell to load to the formatted telemetry table.
 Check off the step and record the affected years in the Gitlab ticket.

 `- [ ] - NAME load formatted telemetry tables (movers-4 notebook) **(:fish: put affected years here)**`

-2. Run the `create_reduced_telemetry_tables` cell to reduced telemetry tables.
+2. Run the `create_reduced_telemetry_tables` cell to load the reduced telemetry tables.
 Check off the step and record the affected years in the Gitlab ticket.

 `- [ ] - NAME load reduced telemetry tables (movers-4 notebook) **(:fish: put affected years here)**`

-3. Run the `create_platform_as_receiver_tables` cell to load glider as receiver tables.
+3. Run the `create_platform_as_receiver_tables` cell to load the "glider as receiver" tables.
 Check off the step and record the affected years in the Gitlab ticket.

 `- [ ] - NAME load glider as receiver tables (movers-4 notebook) **(:fish: put affected years here)**`